mlabs-haskell/plutus-simple-model/README.md

 noErrors :: Run Bool
 ```

-Blockchain logs all failed transactions to te list `bchFails`.
+Blockchain logs all failed transactions to te list `mockFails`.
 We check that this list is empty.

 To read total value for the user we use: